rainan16/rainan16.github.io/docs/cheat-sheet.md

 ```

 ### Undo a specific commit (local, ALREADY pushed)
-not removing, but reverting by adding a new "revert"-commit
+not removing, but adding a new "revert"-commit
 ```bash
 git log --oneline
 git revert *commit_hash* --no-edit